The Beatles: Rock Band: ModesThe Beatles: Rock Band features gameplay modes similar to other Rock Band games, playable both locally and online. "Story" mode is similar to the "Career" mode of the first Rock Band game and follows a linear progression through the Beatles history. Optional challenges are available in each story "chapter", tasking players to complete every song in a specific chapter as a single performance. By earning high score ratings for songs or challenges, players will unlock photographs and video clips of the Beatles taken from the Apple Corps' archive to provide "splashes of history". One such unlockable "prize" is an edited version of the 1963 Beatles Christmas Record.

 Up to six players can play any song in the game cooperatively via "Solo/Band Quickplay" mode.
 Two players can also play against one another in Rock Band's two competitive modes: "Tug of War", where two players perform alternating sections of songs to outdo the other's performance, and "Score Duel", where each player simultaneously plays the entirety of a song while trying to accumulate the highest score.
 Tug of War allows players to choose individual difficulty levels, while Score Duel requires that both players play at the same difficulty level.
 Both competitive modes require that players use the same type of instrument.

 Several "Training" modes are available for The Beatles: Rock Band, including tutorials for both guitar/bass and drums.
 Practice modes are instrument-specific and allow players to practice entire songs or individual sections of songs.
 Guitar, bass, and drum practice modes allow players to slow the tempos of songs; vocal practice mode helps to emphasize the selected harmony portion of the vocals by adding a generated waveform sound to the selected harmony line in tune with the lyrics.
 There are also two drum training modes called "Drum Lessons" and "Beatle Beats".

 Before playing, a difficulty has to be selected: easy, medium, hard or expert.
 Expert is a match of the original notes; hard has some note-heavy drum rolls and other difficult or fast notes removed; medium takes away the orange notes (for guitar and bass) and anything else considered tricky.
 Easy is designed for new players, and gives an easy rhythm for those to settle into the game.
-However, there are too few notes for it to feel like they're playing the actual tune from the song.
 A "No Fail" mode has been carried over from Rock Band 2 and is accessible from the band members selection screen rather than from the game's main menu.
 This mode lets players continue playing even if their performance meter hits rock bottom.
 In addition, No Fail mode is automatically enabled for any player who chooses the "Easy" difficulty.